 For questions and inquiries about the UTS Business School's programs and courses, contact:

 A graduate from the UTS Business School is expected to possess the following attributes:

-These graduate attributes overarch each of the business school's undergraduate and postgraduate programs, but each of these programs have their own distinct set of graduate attributes, known as learning goals, which need to be assured as part of the business school's AACSB accreditation, through a set of aligned learning objectives.
+These graduate attributes overarch each of the business school's undergraduate and postgraduate programs, but each of these programs has its own distinct set of graduate attributes, known as learning goals, which need to be assured as part of the Business School's AACSB accreditation, through a set of aligned learning objectives.